Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 security holes exposing your data.
 As with all web services, think carefully about how much information you want to give them.**

-Please do not try to crack these machines; they have been freely offered by people so that the project can move forward.
-Abusing their trust will make them go away.

-If an image is shown, the pod is *probably* online at the moment.
+If there is a non-broken image next to the pod name, the pod is probably online at the moment.

 Pod maintainers: